MohammedGuniem/social-media-influence-analyzer/README.md

 #### D. Importing datasets

-- In your command line, access smia CLI using the command below or version of it depanding on your command line `docker exec -t -i user-interface bash`
+- In your command line, access smia CLI using the command below or version of it depanding on your command line <br />
+  `docker exec -t -i user-interface bash`

 #### 1. Importing the small dummy test dataset

-- Run test driver
+- Run test driver <br />
   `python test_driver.py`

 Note!
 You might get a couple of warnings when building the user- and activity user graph, this is because the dummy dataset is very small and there is not enough labels in the training dataset for topic classification.
 The warnings can be ignored as this is just a dummy dataset for development and testing purposes.

 #### 2. Importing a real-life dataset from crawling Reddit

-- Run reddit driver
+- Run reddit driver <br />
   `python reddit_driver.py`

-- exit the CLI
+- exit the CLI <br />
   `exit`

 ## II.
 Setting up the production environment